-r) Presentation of Dividends and Interest Paid in Cash Flow Statements s) Financial costs
+q) Presentation of Dividends and Interest Paid in Cash Flow Statements r) Financial costs s) IFRS Standard Issued, But Not Yet Effective

 IFRS permits dividends and interest paid to be shown as operating or financing activities, as deemed relevant for the entity.
 The Company has elected to classify dividends paid as cash flows used in financing activities and interest paid as cash flows used in operating activities.